WhenWen/WhenWen.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-Nice Met!
+Hello!
 I am Kaiyue Wen.
 I am a junior-year undergraduate student at Yao's pilot class studying computer science and engineering at Tsinghua University.
 Here are my [CV](https://github.com/WhenWen/WhenWen.github.io/blob/master/files/CVofKaiyueWen.pdf) and [Publications](https://scholar.google.com/citations?hl=en&user=oTmQCFUAAAAJ).

 My research interest spreads broadly in machine learning, including theory and downstream applications.
 I've been particularly drawn to exploring language models, with a focus on gaining a mechanistic understanding with a complementary blend of empirical and theoretical methods.